 - When sales professionals are asking for help or support

-The key takeaway is that sales managers and leadership should always be ready to pivot into coaching mode to encourage positive behaviors and proactively seek to improve skills.
+The key takeaway is that sales managers should understand how to transition from being a sales manager to being a sales coach and should always be ready to pivot into coaching mode to encourage positive behaviors.
 To learn more about sales coaching and creating a sales coaching culture, download our eBook, How to Create a Coaching Culture Through Accountability and Empowerment

 About Dan Fisher